 - Don’t chew gum in public.

 - Seek out Dutch cheese and pastries.
 They make some of the best!!

-- The country’s traditional cuisine can be described as simple or “rustic” with little meat and various vegetables.
-Bread with cheese was typically eaten for breakfast and lunch: meat, seasonal vegetables, and potatoes for dinner.
+- The country’s traditional cuisine can be described as simple or “rustic,” with little meat and various vegetables.
+Bread with cheese was typically eaten for breakfast and lunch, and meat, seasonal vegetables, and potatoes for dinner.

 - The Dutch see the family as the foundation of their social structure.
 Families tend to be small, often with only one or two children.
-The Netherlands has the lowest amount of women working outside the home in all of the EU.
+The Netherlands has the lowest number of women working outside the home in the EU.

 - Keep your hands out of your pockets while talking to someone or shaking hands.
 Keep your hands visible during meals.

 - The Dutch are disciplined, conservative, and pay attention to the small details.
 They do not boast or brag about material possessions.

 - The Dutch are private and don’t speak to strangers as a norm.
 They will wait for you to make the first move.
 Do so; you meet some wonderful Dutch people.
 Avoid personal questions.

 - The Dutch are reserved and don’t show much physical touch in public or display anger or extreme excitement.

 - The Dutch have a reputation for not being good at standing in line.
 You even find yourself being pushed and shoved to board the subway.
 Just the way it is.